-Adobe Firefly is our family of creative generative AI models and standalone web app for exploring AI-assisted creative expression.
+Adobe Firefly is our family of creative generative AI models and standalone web App for exploring AI-assisted creative expression.
 Firefly's foundation generative AI models allow users to generate images, text effects, design templates, and vector graphics using a text description.
-Firefly AI models include a version of the Firefly Image Model, a Firefly Vector Model that generates fully editable vector graphics from text prompts, and a Firefly Design Model that generates fully editable design templates.
-Adobe Firefly supports text prompts in more than 100 languages.
-In addition, with Adobe Firefly for Enterprise, certain businesses are eligible to obtain an intellectual property indemnification for AI-generated content generated by most Firefly-powered workflows.
-Adobe Firefly-powered generative AI features are also available in Adobe Photoshop, Adobe Illustrator, Adobe Express and Adobe Stock.
-Adobe Firefly is available for free with a limited number of Generative Credits per month.
+Firefly AI models include a version of the Firefly Image Model that generates high-quality images from text prompts, a Firefly Vector Model that generates fully editable vector graphics, a Firefly Design Model that generates fully editable design templates, and a Firefly Video Model (public beta) that generates video from text or image prompts.
+Firefly supports text prompts in more than 100 languages.
+In addition, with Adobe Firefly for Enterprise, certain businesses are eligible to obtain an intellectual property indemnification for AI-generated content generated by most Fireflypowered workflows.
+Firefly-powered generative AI features are also available in a number of our products including Adobe Photoshop, Adobe Illustrator, Adobe Express, Adobe Acrobat and Adobe Stock.
+Firefly is available for free with a limited number of Generative Credits per month.
 Once that limit is reached, users and subscribers can buy additional Generative Credits through a Firefly paid subscription plan.